soasis/cuneicode/documentation/source/api/typed conversions.rst

 .. warning::

 	If an encoding conversion goes to or from either the execution encoding or the wide execution encoding, it may touch the locale which may perform a lock or other operations.
-If multiple funtion calls are used and ``LC_CTYPE`` is changed between any of those function calls without properly clearing the :doc:`cnc_mcstate_t </api/mcstate_t>` object to the initial shift sequence, the behavior of the functions become unspecified.
+If multiple function calls are used and ``LC_CTYPE`` is changed between any of those function calls without properly clearing the :doc:`cnc_mcstate_t </api/mcstate_t>` object to the initial shift sequence, the behavior of the functions become unspecified and DANGEROUS.